Seafood Without the Sea

 Our founders, a cardiologist and a diplomat, were deeply influenced by their years of service in medicine and international relations.
 Inspired by breakthroughs in stem cell research, and witnessing firsthand the impact of global food insecurity in places such as Pakistan and Afghanistan, these old friends brought their experiences together to reimagine the future of seafood.

-Wildtype is an energetic, diverse, and inspiring team of world-class scientists, engineers, nutrition experts, and entrepreneurs.
-We share a collective passion for changing the food system.
+Wildtype is an energetic, diverse, and earnest team of world-class scientists, chefs, engineers, and entrepreneurs.
+We share a collective passion for transforming the food system.

 More Posts